balena-io-experimental/balena-motion/README.md

 Live stream your device's webcam using motion.

 ## Getting started
 The default deployment uses Alpine, a small OS that's ideal for running this application on a Raspberry Pi Zero or any other balenaCloud-supported device.
-If you'd rather use Debian, make _Dockerfile.template_stretch_ your Dockerfile.
+If you'd rather use Debian, make _Dockerfile.template_stretch_ your Dockerfile.template.

 All the motion directives in _motion.conf_ can be modified, including the port on which your feed is available.
 The Dockerfile uses a balenaCloud device variable, which is added to the configuration during deployment.
 That same port is exposed during the build.
 Also be sure to set __daemon off__, otherwise your container will start and quit.